 Trade Discount in Purchase Book or Purchase Journal

-Trade discount is not shown in a ledger account, the net amount thus calculated after deducting trade discount from the cost of goods purchased is posted to the debit side of purchase account in the ledger.
+Trade discount is not shown in a ledger account, the net amount thus calculated after deducting trade discount from the cost of goods purchased is posted to the debit side of the purchase account in the ledger.

 Cost of Goods Purchased – Trade Discount = Net Amount to Record